Miklós Sugár

 Miklós Sugár (born 2 July 1952) is a Hungarian conductor, music educator, and composer.

+Life

-He is the son of the composer Rezső Sugár.
-He was born in Budapest and studied at the Ferenc Liszt Academy of Music with Kórodi Andrásné and Emilnél Petrovich.
+Sugár is the son of the composer Rezső Sugár and he was born in Budapest.
+Sugár studied at the Ferenc Liszt Academy of Music with Kórodi Andrásné and Emilnél Petrovich.

-After completing his studies, he took a position from 1978-84 as the Army Art Ensemble Symphony Orchestra conductor.
+After completing his studies, he took a position from 1978 to 1984 as the Army Art Ensemble Symphony Orchestra conductor.
 In 1978 he also took a position teaching at the Theater and Film Academy in Budapest, where he worked until 1991.
-From 1984-88 he led the Békéscsabai Symphony Orchestra, and from 1988-90 worked as an editor for Hungarian Radio's music department.
+From 1984 to 1988 he led the Békéscsabai Symphony Orchestra, and from 1988 to 1990 worked as an editor for Hungarian Radio's music department.
 In 1991 he took the position of National Philharmonic's manager.
 The same year, he was a co-founder of EAR, a contemporary electro-acoustic ensemble.
-Between 1991–99, he worked with the Alba Regia Symphony Orchestra.
+Between 1991 and 1999, he worked with the Alba Regia Symphony Orchestra.

-From 1979-87 Sugár was a member of the Hungarian Composers 'Association of Young Composers' Group, and from 1983-87 served as secretary to the organization.
+From 1979 to 1987 Sugár was a member of the Hungarian Composers 'Association of Young Composers' Group, and from 1983 to 1987 served as secretary to the organization.

+Private life

+He is married to musicologist Zsuzsánna Mindszenty and they have three adult daughters.